fbef0102/Game-Private_Plugin/L4D_插件/Weapons_武器/l4d_death_weapon_lock/readme.md

 * <details><summary>How does it work?</summary>

+    * When player dies, lock the weapons and items dropped (red glow), no one can pick up
-    * When player dies, display menu "Give up weapons?"
+        * Display menu "Give up weapons?"
         * Yes -> Unlock the weapons and items dropped (green glow), anyone can pick up
+        * No -> Keep weapons locked
     * Everyone can pick up if owner has left the server or period time passed
-        * No -> Lock the weapons and items dropped (red glow), no one can pick up
 </details>

 * Require | 必要安裝